 This message will take the form of a simulated discussion between a Jehovah's Witness named Joe and a Christian named Chris.

-the reasons why Jehovah's Witnesses don't celebrate Christmas.
+reasons why Jehovah's Witnesses don't celebrate Christmas.

 Christmas was alright for Jehovah's Witnesses to celebrate

 and that the date, although it wasn't important,

 corresponded to his conception rather then his

 There is no direct command but I believe that there is a

 precedence in scripture that allows God's people to have the

 never seen any scripture like that.

 after Esther became Queen.
 Without regard for her life

 Esther approached the king and plead for the life of her

 people.
 But the law that called for the death of the Jews

 had been signed with the king's name and signet ring and

 could not be revoked.
 In order to save the Jews, Queen

 Esther was given the king's signet ring and permission

 granted for her to write a law that would protect them.
 The

 new law allowed the Jews to gather together to protect their

-happed from Esther 9:1 from the New
+lives.
+Joe, read what happed from Esther 9:1 from the New

 Chris: The Jews were so happy that they were saved from their enemies that they instituted their own holy day or holiday and called it Purim.
 In Esther 9:9-31 it says "Therefore the Jews...celebrated the fourteenth day of the month of Adar as a day of gladness and feasting, as a holiday, and for sending presents to one another...And Mordecai wrote these things...to establish among them that they should celebrate yearly the fourteenth day of the month of Adar, as the days on which the Jews had rest from their enemies, as the month which was turned from sorrow to joy for them, and from mourning to a holiday; that they should make them days of feasting and joy, of sending presents to one another and gifts to the poor.
 So the Jews accepted the custom which they had begun...they called these days Purim...the Jews established...that without fail they should celebrate these two days every year...they had decreed for themselves."
 Joe was it okay with Jehovah that the Jews created their own holiday, gave it a name and accepted the custom to celebrate Purim every year?

-this day.
 Jesus never condemned the celebration.

 That's right Joe.
 You see Purim was instituted by the Jews

 the Jews was turned around as a victorious

 celebration for them.
 In the same way Christians

 have the freedom to chose to celebrate the marvelous gift of

-result December 25th the day that
+result December 25th the day that pagans

-December 25th has long disappeared.
+25th has long disappeared.

-be disfellowshipped.
+disfellowshipped.
 I would be kicked out of the kingdom.

 for celebrating Christmas?